 A maintenance electrician is responsible for monitoring the electrical systems of a building, inspecting the wiring and cables for any malfunctions, and perform preventive maintenance as needed to ensure its safety and efficiency.
 Maintenance electricians upgrade electrical network systems for optimal performance and replacing faulty wiring, as well as installing new equipment in the building as the management advises.
 They also analyze schematics and blueprints for electrical line placements and running diagnostic tests to identify possible defects for immediate resolution.
 A maintenance electrician must have excellent knowledge of the electrical industry, especially on recording maintenance reports and solutions.

 These skill sets are where the common ground ends though.
-An electrical technician responsibility is more likely to require skills like "transformers," "preventive maintenance," "customer service," and "mechanical systems."
-Whereas a maintenance electrician requires skills like "preventative maintenance," "hvac," "cranes," and "general maintenance."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an electrical technician are more likely to require skills like "transformers," "preventive maintenance," "customer service," and "mechanical systems."
+On the other hand, a job as a maintenance electrician requires skills like "preventative maintenance," "hvac," "cranes," and "general maintenance."
+As you can see, what employees do in each career varies considerably.

 An Industrial Electrician installs, maintains, and repairs electrical systems in industrial facilities.
 They are usually part of a construction team to put in and check new equipment and systems.

-Not everything about these jobs is different.
+Industrial electrician positions earn higher pay than electrical technician roles.
+They earn a $7,318 higher salary than electrical technicians per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Electrical technicians and industrial electricians both include similar skills like "hand tools," "plc," and "electrical equipment" on their resumes.
+Electrical technicians and industrial electricians both require similar skills like "hand tools," "plc," and "electrical equipment" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, electrical technician responsibilities are more likely to require skills like "electrical systems," "control systems," "customer service," and "mechanical equipment."
-Meanwhile, a industrial electrician might be skilled in areas such as "allen-bradley," "work ethic," "programmable logic controllers," and "strong work ethic."
+Meanwhile, an industrial electrician has duties that require skills in areas such as "allen-bradley," "work ethic," "programmable logic controllers," and "strong work ethic."
 These differences highlight just how different the day-to-day in each role looks.

 The electrical engineer internship offers tasks to undergraduate engineering students related to electrical systems analysis and branch circuiting, site investigations, lighting calculations, and design drawings by complementing theoretical knowledge with practical duties on the job to gain experience and increase marketability.
 Through the internship, the undergraduate engineering students may develop professional aptitude, strengthen their character, and may increase their confidence in their work as it prepares them for what to expect in their field.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from electrical technician resumes include skills like "hand tools," "transformers," "ladders," and "switches," whereas an electrical engineer internship might be skilled in "c++," "c #," "analog," and "revit. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from electrical technician resumes include skills like "hand tools," "transformers," "ladders," and "switches," whereas an electrical engineer internship is more likely to list skills in "c++," "c #," "analog," and "revit. "

 A Master Electrician installs, maintains, and repairs electrical systems in private homes or commercial properties.
 They also supervise the work performed by journeymen, ensure proper staffing, and monitor the quality, as well as prepare and submit work documentation.